charygao/cnblog-1/source/_posts/2016-05-11-android-kotlin.md

 }
 ```

-The dialog with a text field for adding a new item is implemented using a dialog fragment, which uses the verbose and cumbersome (yet standard) pattern of defining a callback interface, which creating activity must implement.
-In the `onAttach()` method, we cast the activity to the callback and in the OK button listener, pass the contents of the textfield into it.
+The dialog with a text field for adding a new item is implemented using a dialog fragment, which uses the verbose and cumbersome (yet standard) pattern of defining a callback interface that the creating activity must implement.
+In the `onAttach()` method, we cast the activity to the callback and in the OK button listener, we pass the contents of the textfield it.
 Sadly, Kotlin itself can't save us from this boilerplate.

 ```kotlin
 // TextInputDialog.kt